keygen-sh/keygen-relay/SPEC.md

 ## SDK

 No immediate plans right now.
-For the time being, integrations will be similar to those with Keygen's flagship licensing API.
+For the time being, especially since Relay's API is so small, integrations will be similar to those with Keygen's flagship licensing API, i.e. interacting via any standard HTTP client.

 Eventually, I'd like to offer a reference SDK in Go for Relay.